-Jean Beliveau became just the second player in Canadiens history to score 800 points, and Dec.
-13, 1964, in a 5-4 win in Boston.
+Jean Beliveau became just the second player in Canadiens history to score 800 points on Dec 13, 1964, in a 5-4 win in Boston.
 The milestone came with an assist in his 710th career game.
 A total of just seven players have scored 800 points in a Habs sweater.
 Beliveau’s 1,219 points are second in franchise history behind only Guy Lafleur.

-Paul Coffey made history, on Dec.
-13, 1995, during the Red Wings 3-1 win over the rival Blackhawks.
-He became the first defenseman to ever earn 1,000 NHL assists when he set up Igor Larionov’s goal in the first period.
-At the time, just he, Gretzky, Howe and Marcel Dionne were the only players in the 1,000-assist club.
-Since this date, nine more players have joined with the most recent being Joe Thornton.
+Paul Coffey made history on Dec 13, 1995, during the Red Wings 3-1 win over the rival Blackhawks.
+He became the first defenseman ever to earn 1,000 NHL assists when he set up Igor Larionov’s goal in the first period.
+At the time, he, Gretzky, Howe, and Marcel Dionne were the only players in the 1,000-assist club.
+Since this date, nine more players have joined, the most recent being Joe Thornton.

-Mats Sundin became the fifth player to get 400 assists as a member of the Toronto Maple Leafs, on Dec.
-13, 2003, during a 3-1 defeat of the visiting New York Rangers.
-Mikael Renberg had two and an assist to lead the scoring.
+Mats Sundin became the fifth player to get 400 assists as a member of the Toronto Maple Leafs on Dec 13, 2003, during a 3-1 defeat of the visiting New York Rangers.
+Mikael Renberg had two goals and an assist to lead the scoring.
 Defenseman Tomas Kaberle is the only other player to rack up 400 assists for the Leafs since this date.

 Big Hits on Broadway

 The early 1990s was a great time to be a member and fan of the Rangers.
 This date brought a trio of big performances to the Big Apple.